 This is a broad, flat muscle that wraps around the lateral neck.
 It anchors in the upper thoracic vertebrae and inserts on the upper cervical vertebrae.
 This makes it a “jack of all trades, master of none,” as it assists in extension, rotation, side-bending, and strapping things down.

 - anterior aspect of the transverse processes of C1-C3

 - unilaterally this is involved in rotation and side-bending of the neck.
 Bilaterally, these muscles extend the neck.

 The splenii muscles have a long attachment along the center of the spine.
-This sheet of muscle anchors from about C4 on the nuchal ligament to the spinous process of T6.
+Inferiorly, this sheet of muscle anchors from about C4 on the nuchal ligament to the spinous process of T6.

 They form a broad, flat veneer of muscle the splits to become splenius capitis and splenius cervicis.
 This strap-like structure wraps around the lateral muscles of the neck.
-The myofascial sheet divides into two sections as it extends superiorly.
+Along the way, the myofascial sheet divides into two sections as it extends superiorly.
 The splenius capitis attaches to the occipital bone and temporal bone while the splenius cervicis wraps around lateral neck musculature to attach to the spinous processes of C1-C3.